 Bob has also been instrumental in creating several key Signature Programs for the school that provide optimal experiential learning opportunities for students utilizing resources both on and off campus.
 Hamden Hall’s Signature Programs include the Global Online Academy; Mystic Seaport Partnership; Science, Innovation & Design; Princeton Peer Leadership; our premier Theatre and Music programs; the Hamden Hall Aquatic Club and, most recently, the Hamden Hall Basketball Club.

 Bob’s credentials include a bachelor’s degree in education from the University of Rhode Island and an M.B.A. from Bryant University.
 Bob also completed graduate work at Teachers College Columbia University and has served as an adjunct instructor at Post University.
 Off campus, he has worked extensively with the Connecticut Association of Independent Schools, where he served two three-year terms on the Board of Directors.
 He has served on several non-profit boards in the New Haven community, including The Ronald McDonald House of Connecticut and The Pediatric Foundation.
 He has served on re-accrediting committees for both the Connecticut Association of Independent Schools and the New England Association of Schools and Colleges.
 Bob’s work within the Greater New Haven area also included a long tenure as a commissioner and coach for the Hamden Regional Youth Basketball League, an organization that provided a competitive basketball experience as well as skill development for boys and girls between the ages of 4 and 17.
-He is the past president of New Haven Country Club.
+Currently, he serves on the Board of Directors of Whitneyville Cultural Commons.